Filler (linguistics)

 In linguistics, a filler, filled pause, hesitation marker or planner is a sound or word that participants in a conversation use to signal that they are pausing to think but are not finished speaking.
-(These are not to be confused with placeholder names, such as thingamajig, whatchamacallit, whosawhatsa and whats'isface, which refer to objects or people whose names are temporarily forgotten, irrelevant, or unknown.)
+These are not to be confused with placeholder names, such as thingamajig.
 Fillers fall into the category of formulaic language, and different languages have different characteristic filler sounds.
-The term filler also has a separate use in the syntactic description of wh-movement constructions.
+The term filler also has a separate use in the syntactic description of wh-movement constructions (see below).

 Usage

-Every conversation involves turn-taking, which means that whenever someone wants to speak and hears a pause, they do so.
-Pauses are commonly used to indicate that someone's turn has ended, which can create confusion when someone has not finished a thought but has paused to form a thought; in order to prevent this confusion, they will use a filler word such as um, er, or uh.
-The use of a filler word indicates that the other person should continue listening instead of speaking.
+Every conversation involves turn-taking, and speakers need to signal whether they are yielding the turn or want to keep going.
+Pauses are common in both cases, but to avoid confusion, speakers wanting to continue commonly use fillers, such as um, er, or uh.

+Beyond conveying "I still want to talk", fillers can also convey more: whether the speaker is just trying to find the right word or is struggling to formulate his/her thought at a deeper level.
+"Uh" is more common in the former, and "um" in the latter.
+However fillers are often more complex, conveying many nuances of meaning and doing so through subtle variation, both prosodic and phonetic, such that many fillers are sound combinations, rather than words.

-Filler words generally contain little to no lexical content, but instead provide clues to the listener about how they should interpret what the speaker has said.
-The actual words that people use may change (such as the increasing use of like), but the meaning and reason why people use them does not change.
+Filler words may also provide clues to the listener about how they should interpret what the speaker has said.
+The actual words that people use may change (such as the increasing use of like), but the meaning and the reasons for using them do not change.